contributorshipcollaboration/contributorshipcollaboration.github.io/README.md

 ## Updating the Hugo site, including the translations

-To update the HTML webpages this repo creates (https://contributorshipcollaboration.github.io/), any change made to this repo (which is distinct from the translations repo) will trigger Hugo site to re-render the HTML, including by using the language translation JSONs.
+To update the HTML webpages that this repo creates (https://contributorshipcollaboration.github.io/):
+  * make any change  to this repo (which is distinct from the translations repo).
+That will trigger Hugo site to re-render the HTML, including using the language translation JSONs to create the HTML translation webpages.